swcarpentry/sql-novice-survey/07-join.md

 > on Site.lat<-49.0 and Site.name=Visited.site and Visited.dated>='1932-00-00';
 > ~~~

-> ## Optional challenge, test your self {.challenge}
+> ## Who has been where? {.challenge}
 > Write a query that shows each site with exact location (lat, long) ordered by visited date,
-> followed by the name and lastname of the person who visited the site
+> followed by personal name and family name of the person who visited the site
 > and the type of measurement taken and its reading.
 Please avoid all null values.
 > Tip: you should get 15 records with 8 fields.
->